vraravam/dotfiles/Extras.md

 Note:

 * This script is idempotent ie it can be run any number of times safely, it will not corrrupt the system.
-* The script needs to be run after each OS upgrade is applied.

 ## capture-defaults.sh